bilus/getdata-006/README.md

 2. Extract it to a folder.

-3. Copy the [run_analysis.R](run_analysis.R) script to the folder.
+3. Copy the [run_analysis.R](https://raw.githubusercontent.com/bilus/getdata-006/master/run_analysis.R) script to the folder.
 (Either copy the Raw version of the script from this GitHub repository or clone it from the command line using `git clone https://github.com/bilus/getdata-005.git`.)

 4. Load the script into R Studio or run the script from command line.

 *Note: When using R Studio, make sure to set working directory to the script's location (on OS/X, it's "Session" > "Set Working Directory" > "To Source File Location")*

-The result is in [clean_data.csv](clean_data.csv).
+The result will be saved to clean_data.csv.

 ### Analysis overview